kekscom/osmbuildings/README.md

 1. You will need MySQL as data storage.
 Version 5.0.16 or better has the required <a href="http://dev.mysql.com/doc/refman/5.0/en/spatial-extensions.html">Spatial Extensions</a> enabled.
 Everything can be done in different Geo enabled databases too.
 For now we just go MySQL.

+For those who have trouble importing the data into MySQL or running a different server, <a href="https://twitter.com/D_Guidi">Diego Guidi</a> did a great job creating a Shapefile.

-2. You will need to import OSM building data from /server/buildings.sql.zip.
+2. You will need to import OSM building data from /server/data/buildings-berlin.mysql.zip.
 Either upload this directly in PhpMyAdmin or unpack and import as you like.

 3. Make sure PHP is running and create a /server/config.php file for your MySQL credentials.
 Or just adapt and rename /server/config.sample.php for your needs.